-8.1 Acceleration or deceleration sleds.
+8.1 Acceleration Sled

 The dynamic test is intended to simulate a typical rear crash in which the rear-struck vehicle is initially stationary or moving forward very slowly.
-Consequently, an acceleration sled with the dummy seated facing the direction of motion is recommended for these tests.
-A deceleration sled, on which the dummy is seated facing against the direction of motion, and is initially moving rearward at the appropriate test speed and then stopped, may be used if careful attention is paid to dummy positioning immediately prior to (T=0).
-In either case, some sled motion is allowed at the initiation of the test (T=0).
-To accommodate different sled types and different relationships between sled motion and the recording of test data, test time will be indexed as described in Appendix IV.
-The sled should not brake before 300ms from T=0.
+Consequently, an acceleration sled with the dummy seated facing the direction of motion is required for these tests.
+The use of a deceleration sled, on which the dummy is seated facing against the direction of motion, and is initially moving rearward at the appropriate test speed and then stopped, is no longer accepted for official Euro NCAP testing due to its inherently larger variability.